pdtaylor/PCDoctorExpert/README.md

 <h3>INSTALLATION INSTRUCTIONS</h3>
-To begin installing the PC Doctor Expert System on your computer, please verify that you have the following files on the CD provided:
+To begin installing the PC Doctor Expert System on your computer, please verify that you have downloaded the following files:
 - wamp5_1.3.1 installation file
 - php_clips-0.5.0.dll file
 - CLIPSWin Zip file